abel-ngo/ontologies-crisis-ukraine/README.md

 * Member BRICS
 * Humanitarian Aid Convoy [...]
-* Allegations of distribution of military personnel, equipment (various) [...
+* Allegations of distribution of military personnel, equipment (various) [..]
+* Allegation: Seizure of television stations, censorship in Crimea [[S.2183](https://beta.congress.gov/bill/113th-congress/senate-bill/2183/text)] (previous to _Declaration of Independence of the Republic of Crimea_)

 * [...]

 #### NATO